getsumio/getsum/README.md

 **Selecting library/applications**

 For checksum calculations core Golang libraries will be used as default.
-If you have installed openssl set *-lib openssl*.
-If you want to use applications from operating system set *-lib os*.
+If you have openssl installed set *-lib openssl* or if you want to use applications from operating system then set *-lib os*.

 ```
 getsum -a MD5 -lib openssl https://some.server.address/binary